 Having a job where being able to speak and understand other languages is an exceptional example of how you can impress employers.
 One, it’s a great skill to have.
 And two, you’re demonstrating your self-motivation and ability to learn.

-You could include testimonials from different people or clients you’ve worked for the past.
+You could include testimonials from different people or clients you’ve worked for in the past.
 It’s exceptionally compelling if those people hold high, influential titles.